When awarding undergraduate financial aid, Duke adheres to the following principles:

 For the purpose of Title IV financial aid eligibility only, the standards of satisfactory academic progress for students enrolled in full-time undergraduate programs are as follows:

-• The student must have a cumulative GPA of 1.5 at the end of the second academic year, and at the end of each term thereafter; and
+• The student must have a cumulative GPA of at least 1.6588 or higher after completing their second academic year and at each SAP assessment point thereafter; and

-Academic progress will be checked at the end of each term for which the student is enrolled (summer (both sessions) will count as a term).
+Satisfactory Academic Progress will be reviewed after grades post at the end of each regular semester in which a student is enrolled.
+Regular semesters include Fall, Spring, and Summer (Summer Terms I and II collectively count as one regular term).
 A student who fails to meet any of the standards will be placed on Title IV warning for one semester.
 During that semester, the student will continue to be eligible for Title IV aid.
 At the end of a term during which a student is on Title IV warning, if the student still fails to meet any of the requirements, the student will become ineligible for Title IV assistance.

 Financial Aid Warning